trallard/WebData_Python/README.md

 - Jupyter notebooks (already installed with Anaconda)
 - beautifulsoup4
 - requests
+- shell (we recommend using git bash: installed with Git or [cmdr](http://cmder.net) )

-The easiest/fastest way to get this is to download and install Anaconda.
+✨ The easiest/fastest way to get this is to download and install Anaconda.
 Make sure to add it to your Path during installation.
 Once you have anaconda installed open your shell (terminal/command line)